Over the past few years,

 *CBRE 2019 Medical Office Trends

 Our view is that legacy assets will become more challenged looking ahead.
-The Fund will, by its nature, be more nimble as it will only acquire targeted, essential assets that undergo post-pandemic underwriting.
+The Strategy will, by its nature, be more nimble as it will only acquire targeted, essential assets that undergo post-pandemic underwriting.

-The Fund’s goals are denoted by our priorities to our investors:
+The Strategy’s goals are denoted by our priorities to our investors:

 Preservation of Investor Capital